Dayordee/Solutions_Architect_Oct2022/Week 7/LAB 1/README.md

 Working Objectives:

-1. Launch a EC2 instance working as a web server
+1. Launch an  EC2 instance working as a web server
 2. Create an Amazon Machine Image (AMI) from a running instance.
 3. Create a load balancer.
 4. Create a launch configuration and an Auto Scaling group.